Four Thousand Weeks: Time Management for Mortals: Part II: Beyond Control

 In the next section of the book, Burkeman tackles the issues of not having enough time, along with anxiety about the future.
-He begins with Hofstader's law, the concept that tasks often take longer than people expect, even when factoring in Hofstader's law itself.
+He begins with Hofstadter's law, the concept that tasks often take longer than people expect, even when factoring in Hofstadter's law itself.
 Burkeman asserts that although planning is essential for a meaningful life, the future is both unpredictable and uncontrollable; by not demanding certainty that things will go as planned, one can begin to let go of anxiety.

 According to Burkeman, even leisure time may become a means to an end in which activities for fun become additional todo list items.
 He brings up philosopher Kieran Setiya’s concept of an "atelic activity", an activity for which "its value isn’t derived from its telos, or ultimate aim".
 In a world that revolves around busyness and hurrying, patience is a virtue—the book posits that sticking with something allows for meaningful accomplishments.
 Burkeman also discusses how people's lives have become increasingly uncoordinated, resulting in less meaningful social interaction.
 He recommends prioritizing activities in the physical world over the digital one, as well as choosing to spend more time with family, friends, and community.

 Burkeman champions what he calls "cosmic insignificance therapy": "what you do with your life doesn’t matter all that much—and when it comes to how you’re using your finite time, the universe absolutely could not care less".
 Instead of holding oneself to unreasonable standards of a "well spent" life, by embracing "cosmic insignificance", "you get to spend your finite time focused on a few things that matter to you, in themselves, right now, in this moment".